-- Most central banks now use OMO instead of discount loans or reserve requirement adjustments for conducting day-to-day monetary policy. - Some central banks, including those of the euro zone and the British Commonwealth (Canada, Australia, and New Zealand) have developed an ingenious new method called the channel or corridor system. - Under that system, the central bank conducts OMO to get the overnight interbank lending rate near the central bank's target, as the Fed does in the United States. - That market rate is capped at both ends, however: on the upper end by the discount (aka Lombard) rate, and at the lower end by the reserve rate, the interest rate the central bank pays to banks for holding reserves. - The market overnight rate can never dip below that rate because banks would simply invest their extra funds in the central bank rather than lend them to other banks at a lower rate. - During the financial crisis of 2008, the Fed adopted the corridor system by paying interest on reserves.
+- Most central banks now use OMO instead of discount loans or reserve requirement adjustments for conducting day-to-day monetary policy. - Some central banks, including those of the euro zone and the British Commonwealth (Canada, Australia, and New Zealand) have developed an ingenious new method called the channel or corridor system. - Under that system, which is rapidly becoming a best practice, the central bank conducts OMO to get the overnight interbank lending rate near the central bank's target, as the Fed now does in the United States. - That market rate is capped at both ends: on the upper end by the discount (aka Lombard) rate, and at the lower end by the reserve rate, the interest rate the central bank pays to banks for holding reserves. - The market overnight rate can never dip below that rate because banks would simply invest their extra funds in the central bank rather than lend them to other banks at a lower rate.